Reformed Church of Locust Valley

 We are a small group open to the community and are always looking for additional people to join us.
 Sewing skills are not a requirement – the construction of these quilts requires many other talents.
 We raise funds when necessary through bake sales and accept contributions of materials as well as monetary gifts.

 Over the past several years, we have supplied quilts to numerous organizations and programs: North Shore University Hospital’s Palliative Care Unit and Neonatal Intensive Care Unit in Manhasset, Ronald McDonald House in New Hyde Park and most recently the Northport Veteran’s Administration Medical Center.
 We are always looking to have more people join us in our ministry.
-We now meet on the first and third Monday of the month from 12 noon to 4pm.
+We now meet on the first and third Monday of the month from 10:00 AM TO 2:00 pm.
 We invite you to stop by and see what it is that we do and see if you might be interested in helping us.
 No sewing experience is needed.
 If you have any questions, please speak with Debi Baker.
 Again, thank you!